solana-turbin3/ADV_NATIVE_JONY/PreReqs/README.md

 ### Notes

-- The pack trait wich byte slicing is well suited for high-performance nee4ds.
+- The pack trait wich byte slicing is well suited for high-performance needs.

 ## Account Checks